Saturday, 29 July 2017

 ...the little girl at the top of this post isn't.
 Though the circumstances of Lewis Carroll taking a photograph of her sleeping may in themselves appear somewhat creepy, it's not an actual death photo.

 Unlike anything else I've ever researched, Victorian postmortem pics seem to have the greatest amount of misinformation.
 There were many photos I looked at and thought, these people don't look dead.
-It's been really nice to discover this Pinterest page, which lists the most commonly circulated pictures which are actually either forgeries, modern photos or people who were alive.
+It's been really nice to discover this Pinterest page, which lists the most commonly circulated pictures which are actually either forgeries or modern photos of people who are alive.
 I've seen a lot of them on postmortem sites.

 There's also a helpful website about Victorian postmortem photos.